ajayveyron/talk-to-post/PRD.md

 	•	Queue: BullMQ + Redis
 	•	AI: OpenAI (STT + LLM)
 	•	Social: Twitter/X API v2 (OAuth 2.0, write tweets)

-⸻

-Do you want me to write this PRD in a Cursor-ready repo scaffold format (with /frontend, /backend, /db/schema.sql, /docs/PRD.md) so you can just paste and let it generate files?